SanderVocke/shoopdaloop/README.md

 The main intended use is for quickly expressing musical ideas without needing to record full end-to-end tracks for a whole song.
 It makes for a fun way to jam by oneself.

-Live performance could also be a good use-case, although it is not quite battle-tested enough to recommend that.
+Live performance could also be a good use-case, although it is not battle-tested and stable enough yet to recommend that.

 For currently open known issues, check the GitHub Issues page.